yuqing-xing/CV/index.md

 ## Presentation
-<a href="Quantification of plant leaf morphology based on TDA.pdf" target="_blank">Quantification of plant leaf morphology based on TDA</a>, January, 2022.
+<a href="Quantification of plant leaf morphology based on TDA.pdf" target="_blank">Quantification of plant leaf morphology based on TDA</a>, February, 2022.

 <a href="The Seifert-van Kampen Theorem in Category.pdf" target="_blank">The Seifert-van Kampen Theorem in Category</a>, June, 2020.